wistia/wistia-open-docs/_posts/google-analytics.md

 Analytics if you like.
 Take a look at the [Player API]({{ '/player-api' | post_url }}) to see what's possible.

 ## Track viewing in Google Analytics Dashboard

-Now that we have all the back-end coding out of the way, it's time to monitor how the videos are performing on your Google Analytics Dashboard.
+Now that we have all the back-end coding out of the way, it's time to monitor how the videos are performing on your Analytics Dashboard.

 {% post_image hashed_id: 'd65c31e1c319b67c41664711dc64faa2cd92078b', width: 320, class: 'float_right' %}